orochigalois/DEroadmap/AirFlow.md

 Step 3 Transfer data from GCS bucket to SFTP server for another team SFTPOperator
 _______________________________________________________________
 ### 2025-02-11 14:25:37 what airflow operator can you use to move data from one bigquery table to another bigquery table?
+What's the library you can use of?
 reference: xxxxx

 In Apache Airflow, you can use the **`BigQueryToBigQueryOperator`** to move data from one BigQuery table to another.
-This operator allows you to copy or append data between tables efficiently.
+This operator allows you to copy or append data between tables efficiently. it's from this libray: airflow.providers.google.cloud.transfers.bigquery_to_bigquery
 #### **Example Usage:**

 ```